sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

+We would like to thank the editor and two reviewers for the  productive feedback on our manuscript.
+We have addressed comments related to the sensitivity of the 30-day cutoff in using the USA-NPN data, and included general recommendations for which models performed best in different contexts.
+More detailed responses to individual comments are included below.

 #  Comments from the SME:

 **General comment: I appreciate the authors' efforts to ensure transparency and repeatability of the analysis.**